Colin Powell: Later life

-On 28 April 2005, an opinion piece in The Guardian by Sidney Blumenthal (a former top aide to President Bill Clinton) claimed that Powell was in fact "conducting a campaign" against Bolton because of the acrimonious battles they had had while working together, which among other things had resulted in Powell cutting Bolton out of talks with Iran and Libya after complaints about Bolton's involvement from the British.
+After retiring from the role of Secretary of State, Powell returned to private life.
+In April 2005, he was privately telephoned by Republican senators Lincoln Chafee and Chuck Hagel.
+At the time, Powell expressed reservations and mixed reviews about the nomination of John Bolton as ambassador to the United Nations.
+Powell had clashed with Bolton during Bush's first term, but refrained from advising the senators Chafee and Hagel to oppose Bolton's nomination.
+His comments were viewed as potentially dealing significant damage to Bolton's chances of confirmation.
+Bolton was put into the position via a recess appointment because of the strong opposition in the Senate.
+On April 28, an opinion piece in The Guardian by Sidney Blumenthal, claimed that Powell was in fact "conducting a campaign" against Bolton because of the acrimonious battles they had had while working together, which among other things had resulted in Powell cutting Bolton out of talks with Iran and Libya after complaints about Bolton's involvement from the British.
 Blumenthal added that "The foreign relations committee has discovered that Bolton made a highly unusual request and gained access to 10 intercepts by the National Security Agency.
 Staff members on the committee believe that Bolton was probably spying on Powell, his senior advisors and other officials reporting to him on diplomatic initiatives that Bolton opposed".

-In September 2005, Powell criticized the response to Hurricane Katrina, and said thousands of people were not properly protected because they were poor, rather than because they were black.
+In September 2005, Powell criticized the response to Hurricane Katrina, and said thousands of people were not properly protected because they were poor, rather than because they were Black.